pozi/PoziConnectConfig/~Shared/SQL/M1 S Edits.md

 ## Logic

+### Part 1

 select from Council Property Address where the property number doesn't match a property in Vicmap with the same address (and it's not in the R batch)

+### Part 2

+This part adds addresses for proposed parcels where the council uses the same property number for both the approved and proposed parcels.
+These properties are prevented from appearing in the P edits to avoid the properties being merged and potentially losing any address information submitted via SPEAR.
+This part of the query enables these addresses to be submitted as S edits, without using the property number.

 ## SQL

 [M1 S Edits.sql](https://github.com/groundtruth/PoziConnectConfig/blob/master/~Shared/SQL/M1%20S%20Edits.sql)

+### Part 1

 Exclude properties where the property already exists in Vicmap with the same address: